 Why do you disableds think you can just parade around campus?

-This was said to me earlier this afternoon, and I just wanted to shove my post “You Belong” in their face.
 People with disabilities fought very hard to be able to attend college, and we deserve to be here, just like everyone else.
-However, reacting with anger is not good, so instead I smiled and said “Welcome, I hope you enjoy your visit here today!”
+However, reacting with anger is not good, so instead I smiled and said “Welcome to my college, I hope you enjoy your visit here today!”

 I didn’t know blind people could go to college!

 I’ve answered this a couple of ways.
 For people that seem pleasantly surprised, I say that there are laws that make this possible, and I am grateful for the opportunity.
 When someone seems surprised in general, I just say “here I am!”
 And when someone seems greatly upset that someone with low vision can attend college, I just smile and move as quickly as I can from the situation.